 Augmented reality is still a new technology to many consumers, and it is becoming increasingly accessible.
 Even with AR adoption rates below those of mobile devices, AR ads are proving to be highly effective.
 When Miller Lite ran an AR ad they saw a 75 percent re-engagement rate and session lengths averaging 3 minutes.
 Overall, they saw a brand lift of 25 percent among people who interacted with the ad.
 This is absolutely remarkable compared to traditional web advertising including banners and pre-roll videos.

-Frame Push builds augmented and virtual reality apps and experiences to help your business succeed.
-Contact us to begin integrating our expertise into your plan.
+Frame Push builds augmented and virtual reality apps, web apps, and experiences to help your business succeed.
+Contact us to integrate our expertise into your plan.